haosulab/ManiSkill/docs/source/robots/index.md

 | B     | Stable, but some values are unrealistic                     |
 | C     | Conditionally stable, can be significantly improved         |

 Robots that are cannot be stably simulated are not included in ManiSkill at all.
+Most robots will have a grade of B (essentially does it look normal in simulation).
+While some robots may have grades of A/A+ we still strongly recommend you perform your own system ID as each robot might be a bit different.

 <div class="gallery" style="display: flex; flex-wrap: wrap; gap: 10px;">